TelerikAcademy/ASP.NET-MVC/02. ASP.NET-MVC-Essentials/Homework/README.md

-# Introduction to ASP.NET MVC Homework
+# ASP.NET MVC Essentials Homework

 1. Write down in a text file all the major similarities and differences you can find between ASP.NET Web Forms and ASP.NET MVC
 1. Using ASP.NET MVC write the same web calculator as: http://www.gwebtools.com/bit-calculator